ricky-return42/rickyevolution.github.io/_posts/2016-10-23-Billboaed Exlploration.md

 ![Billboard.csv head](http://res.cloudinary.com/dexpzle9i/image/upload/v1477219542/Screen_Shot_2016-10-23_at_11.44.27_zun5vw.png)

+We start off by importing all the modules that will be (could be) helpful during the analysis.
+Then the targeted csv file is read in.
 The head() operation shows the top 5 entries of a data frame.
 Looking at the result, we can tell that each row represents an individual track.
 There are 83 columns.
 All the entries are self-explanatory apart from the ones that have the format ‘x”n”.week’.
 These columns represents the ranking of the track in the ‘n’th week.
 It is very important to note that this is a relative measure since the tracks entered the board at different dates.
 It is usually very convenient to use the following operation to gain more insight from a data frame.

 {% highlight python %}
 billboard.info()